zozs/whalesong/README.md

 A distributed greeting to you, my friend :)
 ```

-Alternatively, you can use the following commands to pull the same image, but using a human-readable name (see [Human-readable organisations/pubkeys](#human-readable-organisationspubkeys) below for an explanation on how this works).
+Alternatively, you can use the following commands to pull the same image, but using a human-readable name (see [Human-readable organisations/pubkeys](docs/human-readable-organisations.md) in `docs/` for an explanation on how this works).

 ```
 $ docker run localhost:5005/whalesong.club/hello